This page describes the American Ingenuity Prefab Dome Home Kit Contents.

 After the foundation is installed, the dome shell assembly consists of:

-- Erecting a temporary wooden rib system with supports under each hub.
+- Erecting a temporary wooden rib system.

 - Using some type of hoisting mechanism place the component panels one row at a time upon the rib system.